project-lightlin/SmartQSM/README.md

 ![SmartQSM logo](_assets/smartqsm-logo.png)

-# SmartQSM (Accepted by ISPRS Journal of Photogrammetry and Remote Sensing!)
+# SmartQSM (ISPRS Journal of Photogrammetry and Remote Sensing, 2026)

 SmartQSM is a quantitative structure model for individual tree 3D reconstruction and parameter extraction based on point cloud data.
 It is a part of [Project LiGHTLIN](https://project-lightlin.github.io/).